Nishant9592/SteganoCrypt/README.md

 -OpenCV (opencv-python)

 ## ⚠️ Notes & Warnings
--If You use linux or macos use python3 encryption.py/decryption.py.
+- If You use linux or macos use python3 encryption.py/decryption.py.
--The output image must be saved in PNG format to preserve the hidden data.
+- The output image must be saved in PNG format to preserve the hidden data.
--If the passcode is incorrect, the message cannot be retrieved.
+- If the passcode is incorrect, the message cannot be retrieved.
--Large messages may not fit in small images—use a high-resolution image.
+- Large messages may not fit in small images—use a high-resolution image.

 ## 📜 License